-In the "good old days", the ultimate aim of a business was to dominate the market.
+In the "good old days", the ultimate aim of a business was to dominate their respective market, through whatever means necessary.
 However, the digital revolution of the past two decades – and the subsequent rise of Industry 4.0 – has significantly disrupted that paradigm, giving rise to new possibilities.
-Tech startups like Uber, Airbnb, and Facebook have reached billion-dollar valuations not by dominating the marketplace – but by creating new ones.
+Tech startups such as Uber, Airbnb, and Facebook have reached billion-dollar valuations not by dominating their marketplaces – but by creating new ones.

 What Is a Platform-Based Business Model?